Limits of real numbers in the binary signed digit representation: Convergence theorem

 \subsection{Comparison}

 We now compare the two algorithms obtained by the direct and indirect method.
-To understand the results of the runtime-experiments we analyze the lookahead of the algorithms first.
-If we unfold the $\mathtt{cRealComplete}$ in definition of the indirect case we obtain
+To understand the results of the runtime-experiments we analyze the \textit{lookahead} of the algorithms first.
+Both limit algorithms have a sequence $F:\mathbb{N}\to\mathtt{Str}$ of streams and a modulus $M:\mathbb{Z}^+\to \mathbb{N}$ of convergence as inputs and they produce one output-stream.
+Here, the lookahead for some $n\in\mathbb{N}$ is given by two natural numbers $m_0,m_1\in\mathbb{N}$.
+Namely, to compute the first $n$ output digits we need the first $m_0$ digits of the first $m_1$ elements of $F$.